Laamy/Bedrock-AC/README.md

 Memory whitelist to stop manual mapping (to avoid injection using poolparty vuln and kernel mmappers)</br>

-Secure & heavily encrypted packets that go over raknet with info about the client so you cant just unload the anticheat</br>
+Secure packets that go over raknet with info about the client so you cant just unload the anticheat</br>

 Anticheat encryption & security on ALL important functions to stop IDA xref & Loads more